Mic92/sops-nix/README.md

 $ ssh-keygen -t ed25519
 ```

-Converting it to the age format works like this:
+Converting the public key to the age format works like this:
 ```console
 $ nix run -f default.nix sops-ssh-to-age -c sh -c 'ssh-add -L | sops-ssh-to-age'
 ```

+Ssh public key files may also be piped into the `sops-ssh-to-age` tool.

 ### 3a.
 Get a PGP Public key for your machine